joannaleecy/windows-uwp-pr.ja-jp/windows-apps-src/xbox-live/storage-platform/connected-storage/connected-storage-loading.md

 // GetAsync allocates a new Dictionary to hold the retrieved data.
 You can also use ReadAsync
 // to provide your own preallocated Dictionary.
-GameSaveBlobGetResult result = await container.GetAsync(blobsToRead);
+GameSaveBlobGetResult result = await gameSaveContainer.GetAsync(blobsToRead);

 int loadedData = 0;